 Ever wanted to start your own business or social enterprise?
-Join The Agency and turn your passion into a real-life project.

 The Agency is a youth enterprise project that works with young people from marginalized areas to create social enterprises, events, projects and businesses that will have a positive impact on their local communities.
 It uses a creative method developed in the Favelas of Rio De Janerio.

 Your idea can be about anything you like, from a boxing workshop to a music festival or a film project, as long as you can demonstrate how it inspires positive change in your community.